NoSharp/a-hangman-game/README.md

 - b (when in context of a unit) - one 8 bit byte.

 ### Buffer
-The buffer library is a non-standard method of serializing messages across the websocket.
+The buffer library is a method of serializing messages across the websocket.

-This system is inspired by data is networked is done in early source-engine 1 game titles like Half-Life 2 and Garry's Mod.

 The goal of this approach is to reduce wasted data being networked (like key name etc.), and improve speed of data serialization, as there is a standard packet structure and layout as defined below.